 Apache Spark is an open-source framework for doing big data processing.
 It was developed as a replacement for Apache Hadoop’s MapReduce framework.
 Both Spark and MapReduce process data on compute clusters, but one of Spark’s big advantages is that it does in-memory processing, which can be orders of magnitude faster than the disk-based processing that MapReduce uses.
-Not only does Spark handle data analytics tasks, but it also handles machine learning.

 In 2013, the creators of Spark started a company called Databricks.
 The name of their product is also Databricks.
 It’s a cloud-based implementation of Spark with a user-friendly interface for running code on clusters interactively.

-Microsoft has partnered with Databricks to bring their product to the Azure platform.
+Microsoft has partnered with Databricks to bring its product to the Azure platform.
 The result is a service called Azure Databricks.
 One of the biggest advantages of using the Azure version of Databricks is that it’s integrated with other Azure services.
 For example, you can train a machine learning model on a Databricks cluster and then deploy it using Azure Machine Learning Services.

 In this course, we will start by showing you how to set up a Databricks workspace and a cluster.
 Next, we’ll go through the basics of how to use a notebook to run interactive queries on a dataset.
 Then you’ll see how to run a Spark job on a schedule.
-After that, we’ll show you how to train a machine learning model.
-Finally, we’ll go through several ways to deploy a trained model as a prediction service.

 - Create a Databricks workspace, cluster, and notebook